Ameland: Transport

-Most travelers reach the island by ferry from Holwerd in the mainland of Friesland, but there is also an airport near Ballum (Ameland Airport).
+Most travelers reach the island by ferry from Holwert on the mainland of Friesland, but there is also an airport near Ballum (Ameland Airport).
 A bus service connects the ferries from Hollum/Ballum (route 130) and Buren/Nes (route 132).
-When the sea between Friesland and Ameland is low tide one can walk across (see mudflat hiking).
+When the sea between Friesland and Ameland is at low tide, one can walk across (see mudflat hiking).

 Notable people

 The following people were born on Ameland: